 Home Sweet Home

-You know that I have been away for 2-3 days to spend some quality time with my L & M who stays in a nearby city.
-It had been fun roaming around every evening on the mo-bike, window shopping, eating out and chattering nineteen to the dozen about everything under the sun and beyond.
-I spent the days lazing around and in between making anxious phone-calls home to find out if the dog was fed, if the gate was locked, if the food was heated properly, if …..
+You know that I have been away for 2-3 days to spend some quality time with the L&M who stays in a nearby city.
+It had been fun there, roaming around every evening on the mo-bike, window shopping, eating out and chattering nineteen to the dozen about everything under the sun and beyond.
+I spent part of the days lazing around too, and in between made anxious phone-calls home to find out if the dog was fed, if the gate was locked, if the food was heated properly, if …..

 Oh jaane do na.
 You know how it is.
 I guess mothers everywhere are the same.

 Now you try and guess what happened on my return??!!!

 After a tiring journey, I landed back home to be welcomed with slurpy kisses from my dog.
 She was ecstatic that I was back.
 No more having to wait for Mom’s phone call to be fed!
 She pranced around me, wagging her tail.
 I smiled at her welcome, opened the door and staggered back in amazement.

 Where was the clean home I had left behind???????

 Well, it had been only 2 or maybe 3 days back I left this place, wasn’t it??
 Or had it been last year or the year before???
 It looked like it anyway.
 I had left it in if not perfect at least near-perfect condition.
 Had there been a cyclone in my absence??
 Or maybe an earthquake or a tsunami had unleashed its fury??
 My head reeled.

 The clothes were strewn all over the place, the news paper spread out page by page, dirty plates and glasses and cups littered the study tables.

 The dog seemed to have had a free run of the house.
 Deciding to be sporting it had joined the little masters and contributed her wee mite by rolling on the sofa leaving her furry white hair everywhere and also piling up all her leftovers on the carpet.